ederign/ederign.github.io/_posts/2021-04-27-dashbuilder-roadmap.md

 ## Time Series with Apex Charts

-We also recently introduced a new component based on Apex Charts to represent time-series metrics to smoothly support the new Prometheus data-set provider.
+We also recently introduced a new component based on Apex Charts to represent time-series metrics to smoothly support the new Prometheus data set provider.

 [![Dashbuilder](/assets/2021/dbblog6.gif "Dashbuilder")](/assets/2021/dbblog6.gif)

-Now, you can provide a custom dataset or Prometheus metrics and create visualizations of your time series data on a line or area chart using DashBuilder.
+Now, you can provide a custom data set or Prometheus metrics and create visualizations of your time series data on a line or area chart using DashBuilder.
 See this [blog post](https://blog.kie.org/2021/03/time-series-component-for-dashbuilder.html) for more details.

 ## DashBuilder Lightweight Runtime and Multi-Tenancy